 “Paschendale” (Dance of Death, 2003) commemorates a long-lasting battle of WWI.
-Its imagery is vivid “Blood is falling like the rain”; the described horrors mortifying “lifeless bodies hanging in barbed wire”.
-Yet, what if I told you that I have seen the lifeless bodies hanging in barbed wire on a photograph, a sight I will never forget?
+Its imagery is vivid; the described horrors mortifying.
+Yet, what if I told you that I have seen the described dead bodies in barbed wire on a photograph, a sight I will never forget?
 You will see something similar if you watch the live record of the song, as found on Death on the Road (2006).
 You will also hear a poem preceding the song, Wilfred Owen’s “Anthem of Doomed Youth”, which focuses on the deaths of soldiers in battle.
 “Paschendale” is, in fact, not an isolated phenomenon, it is rather a later version of a whole category of WWI poetry.
 I will show that “Paschendale” is part of a larger picture – the artistic reception and commemoration of the Third Battle of Ypres in particular and WWI in general.

 The Third Battle of Ypres during World War I lead to the loss of a total of about 490 000 lives – 275 000 died under British command, 220 000 were killed or injured on the side of the Germans.
 Victory was of little gain – not only was the only achievement a more or less useless swamp, but it was also as soon abandoned as it was under the Allies’ control.
 The area was of strategic importance only.
 It was hoped to gain access via this area to German submarine harbours, an objective which did not work out as planned.
 This event is usually remembered under an iconic name, the name of a village in Flanders: Paschendaele. (cf. Encyclopedia Britannica https://www.britannica.com/event/Battle-of-Passchendaele)

 The conditions of this battle were beyond imagination.
 The soldiers had to spend months in mud filled trenches under constant bombardment.
 The area was so swampy that carrying off the wounded proved to be almost impossible with the carriers sinking more than ankle-deep into mud and thus making slow progress while facing bombardment.
 The trenches were in fact so swampy, that some soldiers sank in their sleep and drowned. (cf. Encyclopedia Britannica https://www.britannica.com/event/Battle-of-Passchendaele).
-“Many soldiers eighteen years, Drown in mud, no more tears” has to be taken literary.
+The descritpion that soldiers actually drowned in mud has to be taken literally.

 Several poets coped with these horrors within their poetry, most famously Wilfred Owen and Siegfried Sassoon.
 Isaac Rosenberg wrote in a poem with the griping name “Dead Man’s Dump”, describing the dead bodies laying in the mud: “The wheels lurched over sprawled dead / But pained them not, though their bones crunched”, “Burnt black by strange decay / Their strange faces lie”, “The grass and coloured clay / More motion have than they”.
 Wilfred Wilson Gibson describes an almost ordinary scene from every-day life: breakfast.
 The soldiers lie in the trenches, having breakfast, joking.
 The disturbing element is this very feeling of an every-day experience, which it was: “We ate our breakfast laying on our backs / Because the shells were screeching overhead”, “Ginger raised his head / And cursed, and took the bet.
 And fell back dead”.

 One of Siegfried Sassoon’s first person narrators mourns the loss of a beloved friend who defied the war as much as possible.
-He had “Longed to get home and join the careless crowd” (an echo of the refrain “Home, far away, from the war, a chance to live again”).
+He had “Longed to get home and join the careless crowd” (an echo of the refrain).
 But now he has gone missing, leaving his friend wondering what might have happened to him.
 The narrator only hopes “I wish they’d kill you in a decent show”. (“To Any Dead Officer”).